crossfield/streak-android-sdk/README.md

 ### Custom error page

-If your user is not able to reach our website (due to a network error for example), you can specify your own error page.
+If a user is not able to reach our website (due to a network error for example), you can specify your own error page.
-Add into your "assets" folder, a directory called "streak" and a file "error.html".
-This file will be auto-load by the SDK if an error occurred.
+To do this, add a directory called "streak" and a file "error.html" into your "assets" folder.
+This file will auto-load by the SDK if an error occurrs.

 ## Test the functionalities
 ### Deep Linking